How To Choose Best Type of Utility Knife

 Types of Jobs Requiring a Utility Knife:

-• A Utility knife can be used for general cutting or “specific” purposes.
-Utility knives include short blades that can be fixed in place, spring-loaded, or folded.
+- A Utility knife can be used for general cutting or “specific” purposes.
+Its short blades can be fixed in place, spring-loaded, or folded.

-• A Utility knife has a handle made of metal or plastic and a molded grip to hold the tool in place.
+- A Utility knife has a metal or plastic handle and a molded grip to hold the tool in place.

-• Utility knives are used most often for cutting cardboard boxes, multiple household chores, and nearly all professional building trades.
+- Utility knives are most often used to cut cardboard boxes, multiple household chores, and nearly all professional building trades.

-• Utility knives can handle tough jobs, such as cutting drywall, vinyl flooring, carpeting, and trimming roof shingles or carving wood.
+- Utility knives can handle tough jobs, such as cutting drywall, vinyl flooring, carpeting, trimming roof shingles, or carving wood.

 How to Choose the Best Type of Utility Knife